logicx24/logicx24.github.io/_posts/2016-11-01-housing-prices-in-berkeley.md

 Timing is also key.
 We saw that in Berkeley, apartments are much cheaper in November than they are in May or August.
 If you can time your apartment search with these patterns, you can get a significantly better deal.
 The Berkeley rental market is especially sensitive to seasonal variation, because it serves mostly students, who have very specific restrictions on lease dates, so waiting can actually help a lot.

 So, given the information we know, the optimal strategy for finding the best deal would be to start searching in November, constantly check Craigslist, and look beyond the well-formatted, well-documented listings.
-Put differently, my advice boils down to buying from people who don't know how to sell, who don't understand what creates leads and drives purchases, which, since the beginning of capitalism, has always been good idea.
+Put differently, my advice boils down to buying from people who don't know how to sell, who don't understand what creates leads and drives purchases, a strategy that, for the entire history of capitalism, has always been good idea.

 The Code
 --------

 All of our code is available in [a repository on Github](https://github.com/logicx24/DailyCalHousingAnalysis).
-It's a bit confusing to navigate, though, so here's a small guide.
+It's a bit confusing to navigate, though, so here's a small guide:

 The Craigslist scraper code is in **/Scraper/CragislistScraper** (NOT in **/CraigslistScraper**, confusingly), and it was written using scrapy [read more here](https://doc.scrapy.org/en/1.2/).
 My graphs are generated using **/Data/Raw/VisualizeRentCollectionData.ipynb**.
 The prediction/regression code is located in **/Server/listingPrediction.py**.
 Our maps were made using Google maps. **/Server/listings.json** is a dump of the MongoDB database that I was using to store Craigslist items, while **/Server/training_data.csv** is a vectorized version of those listings.
 Otherwise, rent board data is found at **/Data/Raw/rent\_collection\_board.csv** and **/Data/Raw/rent\_collection\_board\_avg\_ppr.csv**.

 (Sorry about the inconsistent snake_case and camelCase).